SoftwareAG/c8y-docs/content/web/libraries-bundle/application.md

 ### Prerequisites

-To use the @c8y/apps you need to install the [@c8y/cli](/web/development-tools/#c8y-cli).
+To use the @c8y/apps you must install the [@c8y/cli](/web/development-tools/#c8y-cli).
 Refer to its documentation for installation instructions.

 Once installed you can run: